 Rajnish Gupta, MD, is an assistant professor of anesthesiology at Vanderbilt University in Nashville, TN.
 In addition to clinical work in anesthesia and acute pain management, Raj spends a significant amount of time teaching trainees.
 His research interests include work as co-investigator on a NIH-funded study evaluating the impact of endogenous opioid activity on variable responses to morphine.
 Raj has a passion for innovation and has developed several smart-phone based apps for ASRA and other medical organizations.

-Carlos Pino, MD, is the Chair of the Scientific/Education Planning Committee of ASRA's 14th Annual Pain Medicine Meeting.
-He is also Director of the Center for Pain Medicine and Associate Professor in the Department of Anesthesiology at the University of Vermont College of Medicine in Burlington.
-His favorite hashtags are #Anesthesiology#Pain#Medicine @uvmmedicine #Medicina #Dolor#anestesia#chile #algologo#meded
+Carlos Pino, MD, is the director of the Center for Pain Medicine and Associate Professor in the Department of Anesthesiology at the University of Vermont College of Medicine in Burlington.
+His favorite hashtags are #Anesthesiology#Pain#Medicine @uvmmedicine

 Gary Schwartz, MD, is the director of Acute Pain Management at Maimonides Medical Center in Brooklyn, NY.
 He is board certified in both Pain Management and Anesthesiology.
 Dr. Schwartz completed an interventional pain fellowship at Mount Sinai School of Medicine, after finishing his anesthesia residency at St. Vincent's Hospital and Maimonides Medical Center.
 He received his Doctor of Medicine from SUNY upstate college of Medicine and graduated Magna Cum Laude from Union College in Schenectady, NY.
 Dr. Schwartz focuses on back pain, neck pain, spinal cord stimulation, nerve pain, joint pain, and failed back surgery syndrome.
 At Maimonides Medical Center, Dr. Schwartz focuses on assisting hospitalized patients with postoperative pain and also educates anesthesia residents and medical school students.
 Dr Schwartz also serves as a committee member for ASRA and the ASA. #anesthesia #FOAMed